 If you decide to buy separately then make sure to check out our guides for:

 Just like most industries, specific brands get their name from the niche of the market they serve.
 Different brands offer crossbows with specific features, each has models that are geared towards beginners and seasoned shooters but they have radically different styles.

 This is the Cadillac brand of crossbows.
 They are the original premium line up of crossbows.
 They have historically been one of the most expensive brands available as a major brand and they make a very good product.

 They have compound and reverse compound crossbows with dramatically long draw lengths.

 If you plan on hunting an elephant or elk with a crossbow from extended ranges, this is your brand.
 Their bows are very comfortable to shoot because of their weight and size but they can be a pain to drag through heavy brush.

 Their newer models, including the Wicked Ridge, have come down in price but their low-end models still cost more than other crossbows with the same features.

 Quality is the reason to buy a TenPoint.
 No one beats their quality design or materials.
 They’re so well put together and durable, the price is justified because you’ll likely never need another one.

 TenPoint makes a bunch of models for everyone who wants a crossbow.
-They even have a pink camouflage model made for women and girls who are embracing hunting with crossbows.
+They even have a pink camouflage model made for women and girls who are embracing crossbow hunting.

 The biggest concern with TenPoint crossbows is their size, they have large cams, long draw lengths and bulky rails.
 If you hunt from a tree stand or in an open area, this isn’t a problem.
 But if you hunt from a ground blind, this may be a big problem with maneuvering and shooting.